MozarellaMan/AyoCalc/README.md

 # AyoCalc

 A calculator repl that uses Polish notation.
+This implementation is from the book [Build Your Own Lisp](www.buildyourownlisp.com).
+My version has the following added features:

+- double precision floating point values
+- min operator
+- max operator
+- % operator
+- negation with `-`
+- more to come...

 ## How to use